 - when you first noticed the abnormal appearance of the soft spot

-You should also be sure to tell the doctor about any other symptoms you have observed, including marked drowsiness, an elevated temperature, or irritability that is beyond what is normal for your child.
+Be sure to tell your doctor about any other symptoms you’ve observed, including marked drowsiness, an elevated temperature, or irritability beyond what’s normal for your child.

-Depending on the answers you provide and other symptoms that may be present, the doctor may order one or more tests to reach a diagnosis.
-According to the NIH, some of the most commonly used tests are computed tomography (CT) and magnetic resonance imaging (MRI) scans of the head.
+Depending on the answers you provide and other symptoms that may be present, your doctor may order one or more tests, such as an MRI or CT scan, to make a diagnosis.

-Lumbar puncture (also called a spinal tap) may also be performed.
-This involves taking a sample of cerebrospinal fluid from the lower spine to check for disease and infection in the nervous system (NIH , 2011).
+Lumbar puncture, or a spinal tap, may also be performed.
+This involves taking a sample of cerebrospinal fluid from your baby’s lower spine to check for disease and infection in their nervous system.

-Treatment will depend on the underlying cause of the bulging fontanelle.
+Treatment will depend on the underlying cause of your baby’s symptoms.

-There is no definite way to prevent fontanelles from bulging.
+There’s no definite way to prevent fontanels from bulging.
 This is in large part because the symptom has so many potential causes.

-However, parents and other caregivers can avoid unnecessary hospital visits by learning how to distinguish between a soft spot that temporarily appears to be bulging and one that is actually protruding.
+However, it’s important that parents and other caregivers avoid unnecessary hospital visits by learning how to distinguish between a soft spot that temporarily appears to be bulging and one that’s actually protruding.